Who do I call if I do not live in the NNPHD District?

 Public Health staff (local and state) has knowledge and skills in many fields including: medicine, nursing, health education, environmental science, diverse cultures, epidemiology and public health.
 The NNPHD staff participates in ongoing trainings to stay up-to-date with skills and new knowledge.

-What are the duties of public health departments?
+What does the public health department do?

 · Stop epidemics and the spread of disease